openresty/lua-nginx-module/README.markdown

 that is, this method will automatically escape argument keys and values according to URI rules and concatenating them together into a complete query string.
-Because it's all done in hand-written C, it should be faster than your own Lua code.
+The format for the Lua table passed as the `args` argument is identical to the format used in the [ngx.encode_args](http://wiki.nginx.org/HttpLuaModule#ngx.encode_args) method.

-The `args` option can also take plain query string:
+The `args` option can also take plain query strings:

     ngx.location.capture('/foo?a=1',